ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 This is a fun thinking excercise: what if a Elon Musk style business immerges from a country outside of Western civilization, like I don't know, Japan?
-The company will set out on a audacious goal and systematically solve engineering problems following the "Elongineering" principles.
+The company will set out on an audacious goal and systematically solve engineering problems following the "Elongineering" principles.
 It can be started by someone who isn't a dropout from the most prestigious universities in the US.

 &nbsp;&nbsp;